p4wnsolo/p4wnsolo-joyterm/README.md

 It's entirely possible that the code I wrote for this repo is so sloppy that it's causing the joystick-press performance to suffer on RPiZeroW.
 I say this because [BeBoXGui](https://github.com/beboxos/P4wnP1_ALOA_OLED_MENU_V2) seems to scroll much faster than joytext.py, but joytext.py also has more "going on" in the back end I believe.

-But like I said - it runs perfectly (and FAST) on Raspberry Pi Zero 2 (see [Demo video clip on Twitter](https://twitter.com/p4wnsolo/status/1470547554085474307) 0m19s)
+But nevertheless - `joyterm` runs perfectly (and FAST) on Raspberry Pi Zero 2 (see [Demo video clip on Twitter](https://twitter.com/p4wnsolo/status/1470547554085474307) 0m19s)

-So for now, here's a Demo / pre-release to get you entering commands using that little Joystick on your P4wnP1.
+So for now, here's a Demo / pre-release of joyterm to get you entering commands using that little Joystick on your P4wnP1.

 #### ⚙️ Functionality